Los Angeles Nursing Home Abuse Lawyer

 Often referred to as medical malpractice, nursing home neglect and abuse is a sad reality in our communities today.
 Los Angeles nursing homes are no exception.
 Even the best-looking nursing homes in Los Angeles may have incidents of abuse and neglect.
 Elder abuse in long-term facilities is grossly underreported.
 The California Department of Public Health, which monitors nursing homes, is terribly short-staffed and hardly diligent about keeping an eye on these facilities.

 Under staffing in Los Angeles nursing homes is a serious issue, which creates an environment that is ripe for neglect and abuse.
 If your loved one is being neglected or abused at a Los Angeles nursing home, it is important that you understand your legal rights and options.
+A seasoned personal injury attorney can help you identify your rights to compensation.

 Nursing Home Abuse Statistics in Los Angeles